New York City Medicaid Fraud Lawyer

 Under the statute, a “prescription medication or device” can be “any article for which a prescription is required in order to be lawfully sold, delivered or distributed.”
 NY Penal Law § 178.00 (1).
 What is clear at this point is that this provision covers more than just drugs considered controlled substances under state law; with one court only requiring that prosecutors prove the drugs at issued were merely “regulated, and not available to the public without a doctor’s prescription.”
 People v.
 Ross, 12 Misc.3d 755, 761 (Kings Co.
 Crim.
 Ct.
 2006).
 And like the offense of Criminal Sale of a Prescription for a Controlled Substance by a Practitioner or Pharmacist (NY Penal Law § 220.65), the actual exchange of the drugs themselves need not be at issue.
 Written prescriptions authorizing their distribution, lawfully by a pharmacist, can be a sufficient factual basis for the charging and prosecution of this offense.

-Discuss the circumstances surrounding your arrest with the experienced New York City criminal attorneys at the Law Offices of Jeffrey Lichtman.
+Discuss the circumstances surrounding your arrest with our experienced New York City Medicaid fraud lawyers.
 Our skilled defense team may be able to put together powerful argument favoring a dismissal of the charges against you long before trial.
-With our experienced advocates on your side, your arrest and prosecution for a Criminal Diversion of Prescriptions offense may be resolved without loss to freedom, livelihood and ultimately, good name within the state.
+With our experienced advocates on your side, your arrest and prosecution for a Criminal Diversion of Prescriptions offense may be resolved without loss to freedom, livelihood, and ultimately, good name within the state.